theeugenechong/tp/docs/UserGuide.md

 [⬆️ Back to top](#whats-in-this-user-guide)

 ### cOOPer's Data Storage
-This section explains how cOOPer stores the data input by the user throughout cOOPer's usage. cOOPer's data is stored on your hard disk in a folder named 'cooperData' which is created in the *home folder* upon starting up cOOPer for the first time.
+This section explains how cOOPer stores the data input by the user throughout cOOPer's usage. cOOPer's data is stored on your hard disk in a folder named 'cooperData'.
+This folder is created in the *home folder* upon starting up cOOPer for the first time.

 The contents of the folder is as shown in the diagram below.